 Trainers do not need a CPR/AED cert before taking the test although ISTA does say it is ‘highly recommended”.

-Read my review of gym emergency procedures for much more info on this.
+See gym emergency procedures for more info on this.

 ISTA certs are good for 2 years.
-They also say that for those just starting out that it may take 1-2 months to prepare for the ISTA cert as well as gain hands-on experience.
-They don’t tell people how to get hands on experience and I personally feel 1-2 months is not enough for those just starting out.
+They also state for those just starting out that it may take 1-2 months to prepare for the ISTA cert as well as gain hands-on experience.
+They don’t tell people how to get hands-on experience and I personally feel 1-2 months is not enough for those just starting out.

 Refund policy.
-Currently the IFTA does not refund money paid to them for certs.
+Currently, the ISTA does not refund the money paid to them for certs.
 All purchases are non-refundable.